Marzerp/movie_explorer/README.md

 While it’s a small-scale prototype, this app successfully demonstrates how combining public APIs, natural language processing, and emotional tagging can lead to more relatable, personalized recommendations than typical genre or popularity-based systems.
 It's especially helpful for users who prefer to choose movies based on how they feel, rather than popularity or algorithms.
 This project doesn't aim to compete with commercial platforms, but rather to explore how mood recognition might enhance user experience.

-While there’s significant room for growth—such as multilingual support, more nuanced emotional models, and a refined user interface—Movie Explorer this version lays a solid foundation for future experiments.
-It provides a strong foundation for future work in emotion-aware recommendation systems and user-centered design.
+While there’s significant room for growth, such as multilingual support, more nuanced emotional models, and a refined user interface.
+This version provides a strong foundation for future work in emotion-aware recommendation systems and user-centered design.

 ---